-1.1.7 with respect to EESS (passive) operating in the frequency band 18.6-18.8 GHz, any non-GSO FSS system with an orbital apogee of less than 20,000 km operating in the frequency bands 18.3-18.6 GHz and 18.8-19.1 GHz with which aeronautical and/or maritime ESIMs communicate and for which the complete notification information has been received by the Radiocommunication Bureau after 1 January 2025 shall comply with the provisions indicated in Annex 3 to this Resolution;
+1.1.5 with respect to the protection of EESS (passive) operating in the frequency band 18.6-18.8 GHz, any non-GSO FSS system with an orbital apogee of less than 20,000 km operating in the frequency bands 18.3-18.6 GHz and 18.8-19.1 GHz with which aeronautical and/or maritime ESIMs communicate and for which the complete notification information has been received by the Radiocommunication Bureau after 1 January 2025 shall comply with the provisions indicated in Annex 3 to this Resolution;

+1.1.5.1 for the implementation of resolves 1.1.5 above, the notifying administration for the non-GSO FSS system with which the non-GSO ESIMs communicate shall send to the BR the relevant Appendix 4 notification information including the commitment that the operation shall be in conformity with resolves 1.1.5;

 1.2 with respect to the protection of terrestrial services to which the frequency bands 17.7-18.6 GHz, 18.8-19.3 GHz, 19.7-20.2 GHz, 27.5-29.1 GHz and 29.5-30 GHz are allocated and that operate in accordance with the Radio Regulations, non-GSO ESIMs shall comply with the following conditions:

-1.2.1 receiving non-GSO ESIMs in the frequency bands 17.7-18.6 GHz and 18.8-19.3 GHz and 19.7-20.2 GHz (see RR No 5.524) shall not claim protection from terrestrial services to which the frequency bands are allocated and operating in accordance with the Radio Regulations;
+1.2.1 receiving non-GSO ESIMs in the frequency bands 17.7-18.6 GHz and 18.8-19.3 GHz and 19.7-20.2 GHz (see RR No 5.524) shall not claim protection from terrestrial services to which those frequency bands are allocated and operate in accordance with the Radio Regulations;

-1.2.2 Transmitting non-GSO ESIMs in the frequency band 27.5-29.1 GHz shall not cause unacceptable interference to terrestrial services to which the frequency band is allocated and that operate in accordance with the Radio Regulations, and Annex 1 to this Resolution shall apply;
+1.2.2 transmitting non-GSO ESIMs in the frequency band 27.5-29.1 GHz shall not cause unacceptable interference to terrestrial services to which the frequency band is allocated and that operate in accordance with the Radio Regulations, and Annex 1 to this Resolution shall apply;

-1.2.3 Transmitting non-GSO ESIMs in the frequency band 29.5-30.0 GHz shall not adversely affect the operations of terrestrial services to which this frequency band is allocated and that operate in accordance with the Radio Regulations, and limits in Annex 1 to this Resolution shall apply on the entire territories of administrations mentioned in No. 5.542;
+1.2.3 transmitting non-GSO ESIMs in the frequency band 29.5-30.0 GHz shall not adversely affect the operations of terrestrial services to which this frequency band is allocated on a secondary basis and that operate in accordance with the Radio Regulations, and limits in Annex 1 to this Resolution shall apply with respect to administrations mentioned in No. 5.542;

+1.2.4. the provisions in this Resolution, including Annex 1, set the conditions for the purpose of protecting terrestrial services from unacceptable interference from aeronautical and maritime non-GSO ESIMs in neighbouring countries in accordance with the provisions included in resolves 1.2.2 and 1.2.3 above in the frequency band 27.5-29.1 GHz and in the frequency band 29.5-30.0 GHz; however, the requirement not to cause unacceptable interference to, or claim protection from, terrestrial services to which the frequency bands are allocated and operating in accordance with the Radio Regulations remains valid (see resolves 6);

-1.2.8 the Bureau shall examine, in accordance with the provisions included in resolves 1.2.2 and 1.2.3 above, the characteristics of aeronautical non-GSO ESIMs with respect to the conformity with the power flux density (pfd) limits on the Earth’s surface specified in Part 2 of Annex 1 and publish the results of such examination in the BR IFIC;
+1.2.5 the Bureau shall examine, in accordance with the provisions included in resolves 1.2.2 and 1.2.3 , and with the methodology in Annex 2, , the characteristics of aeronautical non-GSO ESIMs with respect to the conformity with the power flux density (pfd) limits on the Earth’s surface specified in Part 2 of Annex 1 and publish the results of such examination in the BR IFIC;

+Reason for deletion: duplication

 2 that non-GSO ESIMs shall not be used or relied upon for safety-of-life applications;

-4 that the notifying administrations of those non-GSO FSS systems with which non-GSO ESIMs in the frequency bands as detailed in considering a) above are intended to operate shall submit a commitment to the Bureau to immediately take required action to eliminate or reduce the interference to an acceptable level upon receiving a report of unacceptable interference;
+3 that the operation of non-GSO ESIMs within the territory, including territorial waters and airspace of an administration, shall be carried out only if authorized by that administration;